sa2taka/mstdn_ivory/README.md

 #### examples

-You can get and post method using client.
+You can get, post and stream method using client.

 For example, Reading the home timeline: